yunyus/Turkish-Poem-GPT/ReadMe.md

 # TurkishPoemGPT Project

 This project provides a simple implementation of a GPT-like model using PyTorch, specifically designed for generating Turkish poems.
 The project includes data loading, model training, and text generation functionalities.
+It is built on Carpathy's NanoGPT.

 ## Project Structure